SabreTools/MPF/README.md

 ## System Requirements

 Even though this is written in C#, this program can only be used on Windows systems due to the base program, DiscImageCreator, being Windows-only.
+There is some preliminary support for Linux underway, and we will try to integrate with that when the time comes.

 - Windows 7 (newest version of Windows recommended)
 - .NET Framework 4.6.1 Runtimes